 Community Access

 Opioid Abatement Board share: Yes (required).
-Though the Oklahoma Opioid Abatement Board has not established recurring opportunities for the public to provide input on uses of the Opioid Abatement Board share,[1] it does require political subdivisions applying for grants from this share to provide an opportunity for public input.[2]
+Though the Oklahoma has not established recurring opportunities for the public to provide input on uses of the Opioid Abatement Board share,[1] it does require political subdivisions applying for grants from this share to provide an opportunity for public input.[2]
 Specifically, prior to applying for a grant from the Abatement Board, political subdivisions must:

 “[I]dentify and engage a group of local stakeholders, such as a governance committee or advisory council, to coordinate assessment, planning, implementation and evaluation activities according to established principles of the Board”[3]